 Research

-February 25, lecture-recital at CMS Southern conference, Berry College
+February 25, Lecture-Recital at CMS Southern conference, Berry College

 “How to Learn New Music from the 1890s” is a lecture-recital that explores Aus der Ohe’s compositions and seeks to put them into historical and musical context.
 The performance of works by Aus der Ohe is likely to be one of the first at a regional conference and offers a chance to represent an overlooked composer on a large stage.
 I seek to introduce these pieces to the piano repertoire and endeavor to bridge the historical gap that exists when ‘new’ works from historical composers are brought to light.

-winter 2024, From the artist bench
+Winter 2024, From the Artist Bench

 Adele Aus der Ohe, Op.
 13 Concert Etude, for the Frances Clark Center

-March 2024, lecture in South Carolina
+March 2024, Lecture in South Carolina

 A 60 minute presentation with an additional focus on the keyboard music of Adele Aus der Ohe and a pedagogical leveling of pieces, for educational purposes.
 For Columbia Music Teachers Association.

-October 2023, lecture in Pennsylvania
+October 2023, Lecture in Pennsylvania

 A 60 minute presentation on Adele Aus der Ohe’s career in context to Gilded Age America and her contemporaries, including a deeper exploration of her compositions and their pedagogical uses.
 For Lehigh Valley Music Teachers Association.

-August/september 2023
+August/September 2023

 “Adele Aus der Ohe and the Lost 1895 Solo Recitals”-published in American Music Teacher August/Sept 23 issue